LouieNotHere/commodity/README.md

 Ever wanted to know how worth your Vault can be?
 This plugin can calculate how worth it can be!

 This plugin simulates the estimated cost of your Vault in just a matter of seconds!
-Please note that the value may vary depending on how many files your vault contains.
+Please note that the factors used to calculate depend on the total characters, files, words, and the total sentences from your vault.

 # Features
 - The **Active Note Value** feature, which redirects you to the right sidebar when clicked from the list of ribbons.